 Ravenna Emilia Romagna And San Marino, Italy Travel Guide

 The mosaics of Ravenna offer a vivid glimpse into the power and religious fervor of the Byzantine Empire.
-They are prime examples of early Christian art, with stunning detail and historical depth.
+They are prime instances of early Christian art, with stunning detail and rich historical background.

 The combined ticket provides single entry to the five main UNESCO mosaic sites: Basilica di San Vitale, Mausoleo di Galla Placidia, Basilica di Sant'Apollinare Nuovo, Battistero Neoniano, and Museo Arcivescovile.
-The ticket has validity over several days for flexible exploration.
+The ticket has validity over a number of days for flexible exploration.
 Find tickets and tours on GetYourGuide.

 No truly "secret" viewpoints exist for the main sites.
 The beauty is in their direct observation.